 These punching bags were originally used only for Muay Thai however experts concluded that banana bags can also be beneficial for various martial arts where kicks play a significant role so we started seeing this training tool more.

-These bags are thin, extra long to offer a total body workout.
+These bags are thin, and extra-long to offer a total body workout.
 The base almost touches the floor so you can practice knees and low kick types without any problem.
 Also, some banana bags can be tied down with straps to reduce extra swinging.

 However, it is a thin bag and has less weight.
 Because of this, it swings faster than usual and offers intense full-body workouts.
 Lastly, the filler needs to be distributed evenly throughout the bag.
 If it settles at the bottom, it does not swing right at all and this can be especially a problem for a thin bag.